'Be anxious for nothing..." ~Philippians 4:6

 On Monday and Tuesday, I would not have been able to convince anyone that I wasn't getting illegal collagen injections from a quack, back-alley plastic surgeon.

-I did kind of overdo it Monday afternoon with the baking soda and peroxide, and it wasn't good 'ol, tried and true Arm and Hammer, either)
+I, also, did kind of overdo it Monday afternoon, with the baking soda and peroxide, but it wasn't good 'ol, tried and true Arm and Hammer.

-Cosmetics?
+Could it have been cosmetics?
 Was it the lipstick?
-Didn't I remember the unusual stinging when I applied the gloss last week?
+Didn't I remember the unusual stinging when I applied that gloss last week?

 Was it the peanuts I roasted?